5555HJQ/JIAQI-HUANG-Tools-and-Methods-A1/README.md

 ## Project: Exploring the Relationship between the Top 20 Film Themes at the Box Office from 2018 to 2022 on IMDbPro and Recent Social and Cultural Trends
 ### Context
-The main topic of this project is to study the correlation between the themes of popular movies and social trends in the past 5 years.
+The main topic of this project is to study the correlation between the themes of popular movies and social trends in the past 5 years.1
 ### Research question
 1.Is the relationship between film themes and social and cultural trends interactive or unidirectional?